Quebec City–Windsor Corridor

 The Quebec City–Windsor Corridor (Corridor Québec-Windsor) is the most densely populated and heavily industrialized region of Canada.
 As its name suggests, the 1150 km region extends from Quebec City in the northeast to Windsor, Ontario in the southwest.
 With more than 18 million people, it contains about half of the country's population and seven of Canada's 12 largest metropolitan areas, 3 of which are in the top 4 (based on the 2021 census).
-Its relative importance to Canada's economic and political infrastructure renders it akin to the Northeast megalopolis in the United States.
 The name was first popularized by Via Rail, which runs frequent passenger rail service in the region in its service area known as "The Corridor".

 Geography

 The Montreal–Windsor portion of the Corridor.
 Most of the Ontario portion of the Corridor is situated immediately north of Lake Erie and Lake Ontario.

 The corridor extends from Quebec City, Quebec, in the northeast to Windsor, Ontario, in the southwest, running north of the Saint Lawrence River, Lake Ontario and Lake Erie.
 For most of its length, the corridor runs through a narrow strip of farmland with the Canadian Shield to the north and the Appalachian Mountains or the Great Lakes to the south.
 A drive of only a few minutes north from cities or towns along the eastern two-thirds of the corridor will show an abrupt change from flat farmland and limestone bedrock to the granite hills of the shield.
 The highways in this part of the corridor often run right on the boundary of the shield, and it is possible to observe the frequent change from limestone to granite in rockcuts along the way.
 There are, however, several wider areas of flat farmland, including the southwestern Ontario Peninsula between Lake Huron and Lake Erie (which makes up the western third of the corridor), the eastern Ontario delta from Ottawa to the junction of the Ottawa and St. Lawrence Rivers at Montreal, and the Eastern Townships southeast of Montreal.
 There is also a minor Great Lakes corridor of stratified limestone called the Niagara Escarpment.

 Because of the moderating influence of the Great Lakes and the frequent influx of warm, moist air from the Gulf of Mexico, the corridor—particularly the western half—has a markedly warmer climate than the rest of Quebec and Ontario.
 The rich soil and the warm climate mean that the flora and fauna in the corridor are similar to those in the deciduous forests of the eastern United States as far south as Virginia, rather than the evergreen boreal forest that covers most of central Canada up to the Arctic.
 The forest in southwestern Ontario is often referred to as Carolinian forest.